chrislill/next-word/readme.md

     * 60% training set
     * 30% validation set
     * 10% test set
+    * Note: The final model uses a 90% training set for improved accuracy
 2. Tokenise the text by
     * Changing to lowercase
     * Replace numeric characters with a space